)

 When to choose a straight handle broad axe

-A straight handle broad axe is chosen when you want a more direct connection between the axe and the timber.
+Gränsfors Broad Axe with a straight handle is chosen when you want a more direct connection between the axe and the timber.
 With the blade parallel to the handle, the axe provides a balanced and traditional working position, making it well suited for general hewing and joint work.

 A straight handle is often preferred when working on larger surfaces where hand clearance is less critical, or when a neutral, all-round broad axe is required.